Inspiaaa/Trailsmith/README.md

           Interactively rename each track

       --remove-waypoints
-          Removes all waypoints
+          Remove all waypoints

       --remove-tracks
-          Removes all tracks
+          Remove all tracks

       --remove-routes
-          Removes all routes
+          Remove all routes

       --remove-metadata
-          Removes all "general" GPX metadata
+          Remove all "general" GPX metadata

       --remove-track-metadata
-          Removes all general metadata (except for the name) from each track
+          Remove all general metadata (except for the name) from each track

       --remove-route-metadata
           Remove all general metadata (except for the name) from each route